nxskok/pasias/docs/20-repeated-measures.md

 that is within subjects.
 The different drugs are a "between-subjects" factor: each rat only gets one of the drugs.
-<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">Things would be a lot more complicated if each rat got a different drug at a different time!
-But the rats each got one drug *once*, at the beginning, and the issue was the effect of that drug on all the growth that followed.</span>
+\marginnote{Things would be a lot more complicated if each rat got a different drug at a different time!
+But the rats each got one drug *once*, at the beginning, and the issue was the effect of that drug on all the growth that followed.}

 (e) Take a look at the output from the MANOVA.
 Is there a